 “We need to get up to crazier pledges before they’re motivating.”

 We ourselves have the problem of reduced sting even moreso: for some of our goals we pay our users and for others we’re just paying ourselves (minus credit card processing fees and other overhead).
 But it just means that we need to get up to crazier pledges before they’re motivating.
 The $90 Bethany and I both have on bmndr.com/d/meta and bmndr.com/b/meta is maybe/sorta sufficiently motivating but we tend to skate the edge and it’s probably a matter of time before something comes up and makes us derail.
-(Tip: Keep an eye on blog.beeminder.com/blogdog for your chance to win!)
+(Tip: Keep an eye on blog.beeminder.com/blogdog for your chance to win!
+UPDATE: We’ve each paid out the $90 in the meantime and are currently each at $270 at risk.)
 I have $810 pledged on bmndr.com/d/ontask but that was frightening enough that I made the road super conservative.
 But I think that still works.
-If I get annoyed with myself for not being on-task enough then I’ll dial up that road despite the frighteningly high cost of failure.
+If I get annoyed with myself for not being on task enough then I’ll dial up that road despite the frighteningly high cost of failure.

 UPDATE: It’s now possible to step back down the pledge schedule.